Top 50 AI Funded Startups June 2026 | Complete Rankings

 $235M total • $1.2B valuation • Series D

-Enterprise generative AI for brand-consistent content creation at scale
+Enterprise generative AI for brand-consistent content creation at scale.
+Full brand governance layer for enterprise marketing and communications teams.

 Synthesia